sparsick/infra-testing-talk/README.md

 # infra-testing-talk
-You can find here the slides and the sample code of my talk "Testen von und mit Infrastruktur" that I presented on BaselOne at 17th October 2019.
+You can find here the slides and the sample code of my talk "Testen von und mit Infrastruktur" that I presented on W-JAX in Munich at 6th November 2019.

 ## Simulate Infrastructure in Software Tests
 All code sample for simulating infrastucture in software tests are in `infra-testing-demo-app`.
-The code samples are tested with Java 11, embedded in a Spring Boot 2.1.8 skeleton.
+The code samples are tested with Java 11, embedded in a Spring Boot 2.2.0 skeleton.
 Following test libraries are used:
 - JUnit 5.5.2 including JUnit 4 (JUnit Jupiter Vintage)
 - AssertJ 3.12.2
-- MockServer 5.4.1
+- MockServer 5.7.0
-- Wiremock 2.25.0
+- Wiremock 2.25.1
-- Greenmail 1.5.10
+- Greenmail 1.5.11
-- Testcontainers 1.12.2
+- Testcontainers 1.12.3
-- REST assured 4.1.1
+- REST assured 4.1.8
 - Spock 1.3

 ### Tests against own REST API